 - challenges your heart and lungs to work harder

-To get the complete health benefits of cardiovascular exercise, you have to bring our heart rate up to your target heart rate for 30-45 minutes, 3-5 days a week.
+To get the complete health benefits of cardiovascular exercise, you have to bring our heart rate to the low end of your target heart rate for 30-45 minutes, 3-5 days a week.
 To check your heart rate, find your pulse on your wrist and count it for fifteen seconds, then multiply that number by four.